1County Mayo, Ireland

 For a more savoury option, head to the Gran Kaffee de Passage for Flemish stew or Waterzooi; a delicious creamy chicken stew with herbs and vegetables.

-Lagos may not be the obvious choice for an Easter getaway yet for the active traveller it could be ideal.
+Lagos may not be the obvious choice for a Spring getaway yet for the active traveller it could be ideal.
 Although temperatures don’t generally reach the 20s, there’s plenty of sunshine and opportunity for outdoor activities.

 Spend the day at Ponta da Piedade, a section of coastline dotted with enchanting caves, grottoes and sea arches.
 You can either witness these natural wonders from afar or book a boat excursion which takes you up close and personal.
 Head down to one of the beaches to book a tour rather than in the town centre.
 Expect to pay around 10 euros.